TEACHER OF THE YEAR

 HOW TO SUBMIT A NOMINATION:

-Step 2: Download the application here and fill it out.
+Download the 2026-2027 entry form here and fill it out.

-Step 3: Application forms and nomination packets are due to your local VFW Post by October 31st.
+Application forms and nomination packets are due to your local VFW Post by October 31st.
 Nomination packet should include the following: a one-page resume as a minimum or up to five pages, including the resume, as a maximum of documentation of their teaching experience (for example: resume, references, news articles, etc.) and a head-and shoulder photo of themselves, if available.

 Note: Nominations can be submitted by self-submission, fellow teachers, supervisors, family members or other interested individuals.